wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

  - **`quoteGreeting()`** - returns the cost of sending a greeting, set to `0` in this simple example
  - **`sendGreeting()`** - allows users to send a greeting, emits the `GreetingReceived` event, and stores the message in the `greetings` list

-This contract serves as the foundation for more advanced cross-chain functionality, which we’ll cover next.
+This contract is the foundation for more advanced cross-chain functionality, which we’ll cover next.

 ## Take HelloWorld cross-chain using Wormhole Automatic Relayers

-Now, let's extend our simple HelloWorld contract to support cross-chain functionality using Wormhole Automatic Relayers.
-Our goal is to allow users to send a greeting from one chain, like Ethereum, to another, like Avalanche, and vice versa—all triggered from their Ethereum wallet.
+Let's extend our simple HelloWorld contract to support cross-chain functionality using Wormhole Automatic Relayers.
+We aim to allow users to send a greeting from one chain, like Ethereum, to another, like Avalanche, and vice versa—all triggered from their Ethereum wallet.

-To achieve this, we’ll write a contract that can be deployed on Ethereum, Avalanche, or any other supported chain, enabling seamless communication between instances of the contract regardless of which chain they’re on.
+To achieve this, we’ll write a contract that can be deployed on Ethereum, Avalanche, or any other supported chain.
+This will enable seamless communication between instances of the contract regardless of which chain they’re on.

 To accomplish this, we’ll implement the following function: